Polaris Wealth Advisory Group LLC Invests $4.65 Million in NextEra Energy, Inc. (NYSE:NEE)

-Polaris Wealth Advisory Group LLC acquired a new stake in NextEra Energy, Inc. (NYSE:NEE – Get Rating) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund acquired 60,613 shares of the utilities provider’s stock, valued at approximately $4,651,000.
+Polaris Wealth Advisory Group LLC acquired a new position in NextEra Energy, Inc. (NYSE:NEE – Get Rating) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm acquired 60,613 shares of the utilities provider’s stock, valued at approximately $4,651,000.

-A number of other hedge funds also recently added to or reduced their stakes in the business.
-Hoey Investments Inc. bought a new stake in shares of NextEra Energy in the 2nd quarter valued at about $26,000.
-Urban Wealth Management LLC purchased a new stake in NextEra Energy during the second quarter worth $28,000.
-SRS Capital Advisors Inc. boosted its position in NextEra Energy by 70.8% during the 2nd quarter.
-SRS Capital Advisors Inc. now owns 386 shares of the utilities provider’s stock valued at $30,000 after acquiring an additional 160 shares in the last quarter.
-Ellevest Inc. boosted its position in NextEra Energy by 51.3% during the 2nd quarter.
-Ellevest Inc. now owns 475 shares of the utilities provider’s stock valued at $37,000 after acquiring an additional 161 shares in the last quarter.
-Finally, Eagle Bay Advisors LLC purchased a new position in shares of NextEra Energy in the 2nd quarter valued at $41,000.
-76.89% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors also recently modified their holdings of NEE.
+Hoey Investments Inc. bought a new position in NextEra Energy in the 2nd quarter valued at $26,000.
+Urban Wealth Management LLC purchased a new position in shares of NextEra Energy during the second quarter worth about $28,000.
+SRS Capital Advisors Inc. increased its position in shares of NextEra Energy by 70.8% in the second quarter.
+SRS Capital Advisors Inc. now owns 386 shares of the utilities provider’s stock worth $30,000 after purchasing an additional 160 shares during the last quarter.
+Ellevest Inc. raised its stake in NextEra Energy by 51.3% in the second quarter.
+Ellevest Inc. now owns 475 shares of the utilities provider’s stock valued at $37,000 after purchasing an additional 161 shares in the last quarter.
+Finally, Eagle Bay Advisors LLC bought a new stake in NextEra Energy during the second quarter valued at approximately $41,000.
+76.89% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
-Investors of record on Friday, November 25th were given a $0.425 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, December 15th.
+Shareholders of record on Friday, November 25th were paid a $0.425 dividend.
 The ex-dividend date of this dividend was Wednesday, November 23rd.
 This represents a $1.70 dividend on an annualized basis and a yield of 2.02%.
-NextEra Energy’s dividend payout ratio is currently 87.63%.
+NextEra Energy’s dividend payout ratio is presently 87.63%.

 NextEra Energy Profile